 Microsoft Performance Standard

-In the final post of our 3-part series, detailing the new Microsoft Performance Standard for Direct-bill partners, we wanted to take a deeper look into the numbers
+In the final post of our 3-part series, detailing the new Microsoft Performance Standard for Cloud Solution Providers (CSPs) direct bill partners, we wanted to take a deeper look into the numbers

 As part of this series we have covered the announcement and what it means along with the reaction and feedback from users through a survey: